exakat/exakat/docs/Configuration.rst

     project_themes[] = 'Suggestions';

 With that configuration, the Drillinstructor and the Owasp report are created automatically when running 'project'.
-Use the following command to get the specific themes ;
+Use the following command to get the specific rulesets ;

 ::